Drag Queen Story Hour Event In Orange County Sparks Planned Protest

 The couple said all who are interested are welcome to the free event, but if you don't like it, "that's OK, don't come."

-Two organizations fully against the event include the Orange County Young & Teen Republican Clubs.
+Two organizations fully against the event include the Orange County Young Republicans and Orange County Teen Republican clubs.
 Both have voiced "grave" concerns about the reading.

 "We cannot say this more sternly: We strongly oppose the sexualization of children and those who condone it," the groups said in a prepared statement.
 "Anything drag is inherently sexual content, which is why these events typically at bars and other adult establishments for those over the age of 18 or 21 -- not local children's libraries.